Ayfri/Kore/README.md

  - **Kobweb CLI (recommended for local dev)**:
   - The Kobweb CLI provides a convenient development workflow for Kotlin/Kobweb projects.
 It runs a dev server with live reload and can export a static build.

-  - **Install the Kobweb CLI**: See the official instructions on the Kobweb CLI repository: [Kobweb CLI - Installation](https://github.com/varabyte/kobweb-cli#installation).
+  - **Install the Kobweb CLI**: See the official instructions on the Kobweb website: [Kobweb CLI - Installation](https://kobweb.varabyte.com/docs/getting-started/getting-kobweb).

   - **Run the dev server (live reload)**: